snotskie/ttrpg/site/src/index.md

     ```@raw html
     <details><summary>For DM eyes only!
 Click to reveal</summary>
     ```
     A difference less than 5 on a nonviolent Contest represents a minor effect or the Attacker getting what they wanted, within reason, and with complications.
 Any advantage the Attacker gains is temporary.

-A difference of at least 5 but less than 10 represents a medium effect or a lack of complications. any advantage the Attacker gains lasts for several rolls by or against the Defender.
+    A difference of at least 5 but less than 10 represents a medium effect or a lack of complications.
+Any advantage the Attacker gains lasts for several rolls by or against the Defender.

     And a difference of 10 or more represents a major effect than can change the narrative arc of the session or even campaign.
     ```@raw html
     </details>
     ```